 I make pottery out of stoneware clay.
-It has a strong body with a hint of gritty texture that comes out as subtle iron flecks when it is fired.
-I love to play with a balance of simple and vibrant colors in my work using oxide washes and mid-range fired glazes.
-Clay has captured my love for almost 3 decades because it offers constant possibility – slabs, potters wheels, slip cast.
-With clay the options to create are innumerable.
+It has a strong body with a hint of a gritty texture that comes out as subtle iron flecks when it is fired.
+For me, the unpredictable nature of the iron combined with oxide washes, and mid-range glaze is the purest way that I can embrace the essence of wabi-sabi.

-My hope for my pottery is that it is woven into the day to day lives of the people who possess it – dinners with family, quiet afternoon cups of tea, a late-night bowl of ice cream.
-A big part of why I use stoneware is because it is durable, unlike fine china, able to handle to the daily routine of dishwashers, microwaves, and other modern conveniences.
-My proudest moments as a potter are when I receive a letter or hear from someone who is enjoying my pottery in their every day like, knowing not only that my work has entered their life, but their life has added new meaning to my work.
+My hope for my pottery is that it is woven into the day to day lives of the people who possess it – starting your day with a cup of coffee, dinners with family, quiet afternoon cups of tea, a late-night bowl of ice cream.
+I believe that dishes should be durable, unlike fine china, and able to handle the daily routine of dishwashers, microwaves, and other modern conveniences.
+My proudest moments as a potter are when I receive a letter or hear from someone who is enjoying my pottery in their everyday life, knowing not only that my work has entered their life, but that their life has added new meaning to my work.